s-mcdonald/NeonVoid/README.md

 - Using `*.hpp` for c++ headers.
 - Header files will be located within the `include` dir of the respective project.
 - Purposefully used only raw pointers, no smart pointers/shared pointers in this codebase.
-- Member Variables `m_` on stack or must be cleaned up by the owning obejct, `mx_` are not owned by the object.
+- Member Variables `m_` on stack or must be cleaned up by the owning obeject, `mx_` are not owned by the object so no cleanup required.

 #### Resources
 List of websites where we may source content from for demonstration and included in this repo.